-You are not required to have an attorney represent you for a legal separation in the state, but with the long-term legal consequences, it is important to connect with a divorce attorney in Denver for assistance through the process.
+You are not required to have an attorney represent you for separation in the state, but with the long-term consequences, it is important to connect with a divorce attorney in Denver for assistance through the process.

 Do I Have to Be Legally Separated Before Getting a Divorce in Colorado?

 In Colorado, you do not need to undergo legal separation before filing for divorce.
 Legal separation in Denver is a reasonable option for couples who are still living together with higher than normal tensions at home.
 To learn more about the Denver legal separation process or to ensure that the actions taken do not have negative ramifications in the long haul, contact a divorce lawyer in Denver, Colorado.

 Is Colorado a 50/50 State in a Divorce?

 Colorado is not a 50/50 or "community property" state, though it is an "equitable division" state.
 Equitable division indicates any property divided by the court that is considered fair to both parties but not entirely equal if both spouses cannot come to a resolution on their own.

 Divorcing or separating couples have a few methods to resolving their disputes over property division, child custody, and other financial concerns.
 For one, they could pursue mediation.

 For couples divorcing amicably, mediation is often the best and most affordable solution.
 Each party and their lawyers will meet with a neutral mediator to resolve issues or disputes to create a divorce agreement that satisfies both parties.
 This can hasten the divorce process immeasurably and help to preserve positive relations between divorcing spouses and children.